-Adherence to the standard ensures that the toxicological testing performed in urine is sufficient and suitable for the investigation of potential drug-facilitated crimes.
+Adherence to the standard promotes the performance of sufficient and suitable toxicological testing in urine when investigating potential drug-facilitated crimes.

-The standard provides direction to the investigative community regarding forensic toxicology testing and informs laboratories of the expectations required of them.
+The standard provides direction to the investigative community regarding forensic toxicology testing and informs FSSPs of the expectations required of them.

-Forensic toxicology laboratories are encouraged to meet these minimum standards.
+FSSPs providing forensic toxicology services are encouraged to meet this standard.

-HOW IS THIS STANDARD USED AND WHAT ARE ITS KEY BENEFITS?
+HOW IS THIS STANDARD USED, AND WHAT ARE ITS KEY BENEFITS?

 Requirements for analytical testing of urine for drug-facilitated crime investigations are specified in the standard.
-This includes laboratory tests for alcohol, drugs, and drug metabolites that are more commonly associated with this type of investigation.
+This includes tests for alcohol, drugs, and drug metabolites that are more commonly associated with this type of investigation.